 For the celiac disease community, the greatest gift of all this season is to assure full recognition of celiac disease by the medical community with rapid diagnosis and treatment for the 2.5 million Americans still undiagnosed.
 CDF provides hope and help to people with celiac disease and gluten sensitivity and their loved ones.

 By investing in CDF, your donations, no matter the gift size, are being put to work now.
-Visit our “2014 Year in Review” to see how CDF puts your dollars to work.
+View our Annual Report to see how CDF puts your dollars to work.

 Chad – Undiagnosed for 5 years:

 If you’re reading this letter, then you have been affected in some way by celiac disease and/or a gluten-related disorder.
 Whether you found the Celiac Disease Foundation due to yourself, a loved one, friend or colleague being diagnosed, I understand what you’ve been going through.

 I’ve always felt that it’s incredibly beneficial to connect with others who share similar experiences.
 So today, I’d like to share my diagnosis story with you, with the hope that you’ll join me in helping to prevent the needless suffering caused by undiagnosed celiac in millions of people in the U.S. and beyond.

 My story begins at a time when information about celiac disease and eating gluten-free wasn’t at your fingertips time when you couldn’t ask Siri, “what’s celiac?” or “how to eat gluten-free” and get the answer read to you in your car, while your phone is also providing you with live traffic and weather updates

 The year was 1988 and I was just five yearsold.
 I would wake up every single day with a horrific headache and agonizing stomach pain.
 Most days, I would try to work through the pain and go to school, but there were many mornings where the pain was so sever that I simply couldn’t get out of bed.